repository-settings/app/README.md

       required_status_checks:
         # Required.
 Require branches to be up to date before merging.
         strict: true
         # Required.
-The list of status checks to require in order to merge into this branch
+Deprecated.
+The list of status checks to require in order to merge into this branch.
+If any of these checks have recently been set by a particular GitHub App, they will be required to come from that app in future for the branch to merge.
+Use checks instead of contexts for more fine-grained control.
         contexts: []
+        # The list of status checks to require in order to merge into this branch
+        checks: []
       # Required.
 Enforce all configured restrictions for administrators.
 Set to true to enforce required status checks for repository administrators.
 Set to null to disable.
       enforce_admins: true
       # Prevent merge commits from being pushed to matching branches